SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

         question: How to query the margin funding limit for a stock?
       - answer: >-
           In general, failure to meet margin requirements will result in the liquidation of assets.
-In Snowball Securities app, there is an indicator of “risk of liquidation parameter”.
+In Snowball X app, there is an indicator of “risk of liquidation parameter”.
 You need to be sure the parameter remains greater than 0.
 When the parameter approaches down to value of 0, you are alert with higher risk of liquidation.
         question: What circumstances will trigger my position to be forced to liquidate?
       - answer: >-
           It is demonstrated in the following.